 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 12:31 am and the next high tide at 12:57 pm.
-The first low tide was at 6:40 am and the next low tide at 7:17 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:05 am and the next high tide will be at 4:35 pm.
+The first low tide will be at 10:20 am and the next low tide at 10:53 pm.

-The lunar phase is a Waning Crescent.
-Today we had 11 hours and 55 minutes of sun.
-The solar transit was at 12:17 pm and the length of time the moon will be visible will be 10 hours and 8 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we have 11 hours and 0 minutes of sun.
+The solar transit is at 12:24 pm and the length of time the moon will be visible will be 12 hours and 49 minutes.

-The tidal coefficient today is 44, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 49 to end the day with a tidal coefficient of 54.
-The tide heights today are 1.5 m, 0.7 m, 1.6 m and 0.7 m.
+The tidal coefficient today is 108.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 111 to end the day with a tidal coefficient of 113.
+The tide heights today are 1.7 m, 0.5 m, 1.7 m and 0.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape Campbell which is of 1.9 m and a minimum height of 0.4 m.

-The solunar fishing calendar in Cape Campbell tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Cape Campbell tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Cape Campbell.
 The times are generated in local time in Marlborough and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]